mojaloop/documentation/deployment-guide/README.md

 ### 1. Pre-requisites

+Versions numbers below are hard requirements, not just recommendations (more recent versions are known not to work).

-A list of the pre-requisite tool set required for the deployment of Mojaloop;
+A list of the pre-requisite tool set required for the deployment of Mojaloop:
-- **Kubernetes** An open-source system for automating deployment, scaling, and management of containerized applications.
+- **Kubernetes 1.15.x** An open-source system for automating deployment, scaling, and management of containerized applications.
 Find out more about [Kubernetes](https://kubernetes.io),
   - kubectl - Kubernetes CLI for Kubernetes Management is required.
 Find out more about [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/),
     - [Install-kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/),
   - microk8s - MicroK8s installs a barebones upstream Kubernetes for a single node deployment generally used for local development.
 We recommend this installation on Linux (ubuntu) OS.
 Find out more about [microk8s](https://microk8s.io/) and [microk8s documents](https://microk8s.io/docs/),